Rangewell

 There are profits to be made from running a nursery, but you will need to work hard to make real money.

-To work out how much profit you could make, first check how much other nurseries in your area charge.
-Then work out how many children you will have in your care and how much they will be paying.
+To determine how much profit you could make, first check how much other nurseries in your area charge - the national average is around £7,729 per child under 2 for 25 hours of care.
+Then work out how many children you will have in your care to determine gross revenue.

 The numbers in your care can fluctuate throughout the year, and you are likely to have fewer children at the start of the school year in September.
 All 3 and 4-year olds are eligible for up to 30 hours a week free childcare.
 You’ll get a payment from the government to cover this at a rate of £4.30.
 But this does not have to cover snacks and meals, or activities like trips out.